csci110/csci110.github.io/2_WizardsDuel.md

 This is an example of a code segment that should include comments, since it is not immediately obvious what it does.
 The first line picks the *greatest* of 5, or the current value of `y` and assigns it to `y`.
 The second takes the *lowest* of 552, or the current value of `y` and assigns it to `y`.
 In other words, if y gets to -1 as a result of being decremented in a call to `handleUpArrowKey`, the first assignment statement will set it to 5.
 If `y` gets to 553 as a result of being incremented in a call to `handleDownArrowKey`, the second assignment will set it back to 552.
 The net effect is to keep Marcus in the display area.
 Unfortunately, writing the code in this way does not make it very flexible, should you decide to change the display dimensions or sprite size.

-- [ ] Inside the `PlayerWizard` class definition (but outside the constructor), define a `handleGameLoop` method that adjusts y coordinates as shown above, except modify the second line to use the`game` properties of `displayHeight` and `gridSize`.
+- [ ] Inside the `PlayerWizard` class definition (but outside the constructor), define a `handleGameLoop` method that adjusts y coordinates as shown above, except modify the second line to use the`game` properties of `displayHeight` and marcus's  `height`.
 Don't forget to add comments like this to your function definition:

 ```javascript
 // Keep Marcus in the display area